 Get a Dehumidifier

 Your room might also be warm and causing you to sweat at night because it is humid.
 A great way to prevent a humid room is to get a dehumidifier.
 If you are worried about a dehumidifier being too loud, there are plenty of options available that can be extremely quiet for you.
+Plus, dehumidifiers are easily transferable, so you can move them around to whichever room you choose.

 Wear Breathable Fabrics to Bed